sarahschirduan/sarahschirduan.github.io/_posts/2019-07-20-variables-affecting-sales.md

 ## Exploring the Data

 I inputted the data into R and attached headers to the column.
-Click <a href="https://github.com/sarahschirduan/Current-Projects/blob/master/Inventory.r" target="_ blank"> here </a> for my code on GitHub.
-Click <a href="https://github.com/sarahschirduan/Current-Projects/blob/master/Regression.Inv.csv" target="_ blank"> here </a> for the csv file.
+Click <a href="https://github.com/sarahschirduan/Current-Projects/blob/master/Inventory.r" target="_ blank">here </a> for my code on GitHub.
+Click <a href="https://github.com/sarahschirduan/Current-Projects/blob/master/Regression.Inv.csv" target="_ blank">here </a> for the csv file.

-Next, I used the summary formula to look at basic stats and the str formula to look at data types.
+Next, I used the 'summary' formula to look at basic stats and the 'str' formula to look at data types.

 Summary Stats: We can see there are 200 Stores, Sales range from $16k to $73k, Inventory ranges from $184k to $1M, Traffic ranges from 1300 people to 7800 people.